 Re-settle, Eindhoven NL, Project Team: René van Zuuk , Athina Athiana, Wiola Gaura, Alberto Tonno, Design: 2016

 The question of privacy is the biggest issue when it comes to temporary accommodation.
-The asylum seekers need to have their own place which can be locked, so that they can leave their belongings in a safe place.
-In other accommodation standards, people must constantly adapt to new residents, and cultures without common language, or any other reference points are forced to co-exist.
+The asylum seekers need to have their own place which can be locked so that they can leave their belongings in a safe place.
+In other accommodation standards, people must constantly adapt to new residents, and cultures without a common language or any other reference points are forced to co-exist.
 Our type of housing offers the possibility of retiring to a private environment.
-It is up to the resident to seek human contact, a task not too difficult, since people can easily meet up while cooking, eating, or relaxing in the communal living rooms.
+It is up to the resident to seek human contact, a task not too difficult since people can easily meet up while cooking, eating, or relaxing in the communal living rooms.

-The material out of which the units are made, is styrofoam.
-Two years ago, the office developed a cutting method in which free forms can be cut out of a rectangular styrofoam block (EPS) with minimal waste.
+The material out of which the units are made is Biofoam.
+Two years ago, the office developed a cutting method in which free forms can be cut out of a rectangular BioFoam block with minimal waste.
 Filament rings are cut with a computer-controlled hot wire cutter.
 The angle of the cut is chosen in such a way that all the rings are nested into each other.
 Therefore they are stackable, and one can build a tower.
-The advantage of this method is that it is possible to cut with a cutting line, both the inside of the underlying ring, and the outside of the upper ring.
-The method provides a lot of freedom when shaping a form, it is very inexpensive, and makes it possible to cut a unit from an EPS block of 2.4x4.8x1m in just two hours.
+The advantage of this method is that it is possible to cut with a cutting line, both the inside of the underlying ring and the outside of the upper ring.
+The method provides a lot of freedom when shaping a form, it is very inexpensive and makes it possible to cut a unit from a foam block of 2.4x4.8x1m in just two hours.

 With this proposal, we build on the experience we have gained from our previous projects.
-The design consists of a pressure arc where EPS is used as the printing material, and a tensile PVC tent film that envelops and waterproofs the pressure arc.
-The positioning and stacking of the EPS rings is done by using wooden dowels.
+The design consists of a pressure arc where foam is used as the printing material and a tensile PVC tent film that envelops and waterproofs the pressure arc.
+The positioning and stacking of the foam rings are done by using wooden dowels.
 Elder rings are attached with velcro.
-On the inside, the fire retardant EPS is finished with a soft fabric (fire blanket), also attached with velcro.
+On the inside, the fire retardant foam is finished with a soft fabric (fire blanket), also attached with velcro.
 With this procedure, no visible seams can be located on the structure.

-EPS is produced with minimal use of resources.
-EPS is composed of only 4% monostyrene (made from petroleum) and 96% air.
+BioFoam is produced with minimal use of resources.
+BioFoam is composed of only 4% biopolymers and 96% air.
 Since it is made only out of one material, it is 100% recyclable.
 It is also extremely cheap, without any dimension variations, nontoxic, and fireproof.
 It is impervious to moisture and has unique properties in terms of insulation.

-The arc shaped housing unit has a volume of 2.4x4.8x4.5m.
-Its light weight makes it possible for six people to lift a unit, and for a standard lorry to carry six units simultaneously.
+The arc-shaped housing unit has a volume of 2.4x4.8x4.5m.
+Its lightweight makes it possible for six people to lift a unit, and for a standard lorry to carry six units simultaneously.
 Since the different materials can be separated with ease, the unit can easily be recycled.
-EPS and styrene can be melted in a mobile recycling machine, since EPS shrinks to only 4% of its original volume and can be transported easily.
-Consequently, the 59-unit cluster mentioned earlier, can be delivered for recycling by just one truck.
+Foam and styrene can be melted in a mobile recycling machine since foam shrinks to only 4% of its original volume and can be transported easily.
+Consequently, the 59-unit cluster mentioned earlier can be delivered for recycling by just one truck.